RTEMS/rtems-docs/c-user/configuring_a_system.rst

     Positive.

 DEFAULT VALUE:
-    This is not defined by default, which sets the executive to the recommended minimum stack size for this processor.
+    The default value is architecture-specific.

 DESCRIPTION:
-    The configuration parameter is set to the number of bytes the application wants the minimum stack size to be for every task or thread in the system.
+    This configuration parameter defines the minimum stack size in bytes for every user task or thread in the system.

+NOTES:
     Adjusting this parameter should be done with caution.
-Examining the actual usage using the Stack Checker Usage Reporting facility is recommended.
+Examining the actual stack usage using the stack checker usage reporting facility is recommended (see also :ref:`CONFIGURE_STACK_CHECKER_ENABLED <CONFIGURE_STACK_CHECKER_ENABLED>`).

-NOTES:
     This parameter can be used to lower the minimum from that recommended.
 This can be used in low memory systems to reduce memory consumption for stacks.
 However, this must be done with caution as it could increase the